-The Remuneration Policy will be put forward for approval by shareholders in a binding vote at the forthcoming AGM on 13 June 2023.
-If approved, it is intended that the Remuneration Policy will take effect from the date of approval and apply for a maximum period of three years (or until a revised policy is approved by shareholders).
+The Remuneration Policy was approved by shareholders in a binding vote at the most recent AGM on 13 June 2023 and took effect from the date of approval and will continue to apply for a maximum period of three years (or until a revised policy is approved by shareholders).
+The Remuneration Policy is unchanged this year, and as such is not subject to a shareholder vote.